bromite/bromite/.github/ISSUE_TEMPLATE/bug_report.md

 Have you read the README? https://github.com/bromite/bromite/blob/master/README.md Have you searched the issue tracker? https://github.com/bromite/bromite/issues Are you sure this is not a Chromium bug?
 You have to test with Chromium before submitting a bug.
+Are you using the latest version of Bromite?
 -->

 ### Bromite version